-He asked Ray what he thought he could do at the funeral home and Ray said he could cut the lawn and sweep the walks and wash the cars.
+Mr. Thornhill asked Ray what he thought he could do at the funeral home and Ray said, “He could cut the lawn and sweep the walks and wash the cars.”

 Mr. Thornhill was impressed with this enterprising young man and put him to work.
-His years there were educational and he convinced Ray that the funeral business was where he had a future.
+His years there were educational, and he convinced Ray that the funeral business was where he had a future.
 They taught him to drive when he turned 16 and let him drive the flower car to the cemetery.

 After about a year, the couple moved to Aurora, MO and worked for the Marsh Funeral Home until 1956.
-They moved to the Brim-Daniel Funeral Home and lived at their funeral home in Walnut Grove, MO.
+They moved to the Brim-Daniel Funeral Home and lived at the funeral home in Walnut Grove, MO.